L'Illustrazione Italiana: Illustration

 Eduardo Ximenes (1896) First Italo-Ethiopian War: depiction of an attack on Mekelle, engraving.

 As befits its name, L'Illustrazione Italiana made an important feature of its pictorial content.
-Prominent artists contributed, including Achille Beltrame, Giuseppe Cosenza, Pietro Scoppetta, Luigi Bompard, Dario Querci, Francesco Paolo Michetti, Aleardo Terzi, and Eduardo Ximenes, a founder of the journal and its first art director who promoted and contributed to its geographical content.
+Prominent artists contributed, including Achille Beltrame, Giovanni Boldini, Giuseppe Cosenza, Pietro Scoppetta, Luigi Bompard, Dario Querci, Francesco Paolo Michetti, Aleardo Terzi, and Eduardo Ximenes, a founder of the journal and its first art director who promoted and contributed to its geographical content.

 Over several tours of duty in Africa, Ximenes was correspondent to L'Illustrazione on the Italian colonies Eritrea and Libya, and his account of incidents of the First Italo-Ethiopian War made over March–June 1896 is amongst the earliest journalistic war reports.

 On the 1906 Treves' shrine created by his brother Ettore in Carrara marble, Ximenes designed the 1906 bronze relief, showing the life of publisher Emilio Treves, his brother Giuseppe, his wife the writer Virginia Tedeschi, and the history of their publishing house.
 Situated in the Jewish Section of the Monumental Cemetery of Milan, it shows the Treves' friends, the writers Gabriele D’Annunzio, Edmondo De Amicis, and Giovanni Verga, with press workers engaged in the modern process of photomechanical printing.